glycerine/bambam/README.md

 what Go types does bambam recognize?
 ----------------------------------------

 Supported: structs, slices, and primitve/scalar types are supported.
 Structs that contain structs are supported.
-You have both slices of scalars and slices of structs available.
+You have both slices of scalars (e.g. []int) and slices of structs (e.g. []MyStruct) available.

+We handle [][]T, but not [][][]T, where T is a struct or primitive type.
+The need for triply nested slices is expected to be rare.
+Interpose a struct after two slices if you need deeper nesting.

-Currently unsupported (at the moment; pull requests welcome): Go maps.
+Currently unsupported (pull requests welcome): Go maps.

-Also: some pointers work, but pointers in the inner-most struct do not.
+Also: pointers to structs to be serialized work, but pointers in the inner-most struct do not.
 This is not a big limitation, as it is rarely meaningful to pass a pointer value to a different process.

-Not planned (likely never supported): Go interfaces, Go channels.

 capid tags on go structs
 --------------------------